miguelpduarte/AdventOfCode-Rust/aoc2021/notes.md

 In part 2 I forgot to check if a board had already won.
 This was easily fixed by adding a `bool` to `Board`.
 Not the most elegant solution, but it works.

+---

+Reimplementing with a list of 10 sets per board to compare performance.

+Currently fighting the `Copy` trait needing to be implemented if I want to do something like `let mut x = [HashSet::new(); 10];` and then reassigning `x` to the same value to "reset" it.
+There is probably a more elegant option for this, like dropping the value by letting it go out of an inner scope or something.
+Anyway, "solving" that by using `Vec<HashSet>` instead, unfortunately (heap instead of stack).
+This way the `Vec` is moved into the function, which takes ownership of it without needing any copy.
+This has got me thinking that maybe passing a ref to the array and calling clone would also work hmm.

+Runtime of this version is about 1-2ms, as opposed to the 0.4ms of the initial solution.

+---

+Reimplementing with arrays (fully in the stack) + helper arrays to register the number of already picked numbers for each row and col.

+Much faster, 0.2ms average instead of the 0.4ms of the original solution, which is about half of the time.

+As someone once said: `"Arrays go brrr"`

 ## Day 5

 First day that running with `--release` is over 1ms... :(